Satellite Image Application?

 Finally, in infrastructure planning and development, satellite imagery provides detailed terrain information that can assist engineers in designing transportation systems and identifying suitable locations for construction projects.

-It can also help to monitor the condition of existing infrastructure, such as bridges and roads, to ensure they are properly maintained.
+It can also help monitor the condition of existing infrastructure, such as bridges and roads, to ensure they are properly maintained.

 Overall, the applications for satellite imaging technology are vast and continue to expand as new uses are discovered.